colindoyle0000/colindoyle-website/content/torts2023-material/slides/f26-midterm.md

 # Questions: NIED

+From the Falzone v Busch case, we got a list of policy reasons for the impact rule and were told New Jersey rejected these rules, should we know the policy reasons for the impact rule?
+Will it count or do they not matter, as New Jersey rejected it along with other states?

 How does foreseeability tie into the Bystander Liability rule from _Portee v.
 Jaffee?_

-Some cases use three factors and some use four, which should we use?
+With bystander liability, some cases use three factors and some use four, which should we use?

 What about reasonable fear?
 If one witness an accident, reasonably believes that a closed related has died and eventually emerges with only minor injuries, can the witness who would suffer physical consequences or illness due to this trauma recover?
 Can we establish a parallel based on Falzone where reasonable fear that you could have died was enough?